Live Chat Best Practices for Better Customer Conversations

 - TIP: Prepare agents to operate efficiently with a potential surge in cases.
 You may need to limit the number of customers each agent handles at a time while they acclimate to the live chat format.

 Measurements like average handle time, first contact resolution rates, and customer satisfaction survey scores can apply to live chat programs as well.
 Chat support is also an ideal channel to request post-interaction customer feedback to get a better idea of where agents are excelling and where they could use additional training.

 The most important step for live chat customer service?
 Make sure your team translates the traditional, more formal customer service tone and language to fit live chat’s more casual style.
 Stiff, formal language will seem robotic and canned when delivered via chat, and could be a big turn-off for customers if it seems stilted or phony.

 Chat is all about connecting with your customers immediately and effectively, and the following live chat best practices can help you get your program off the ground and ensure your team is as engaging and friendly as they are efficient.

-5 Live Chat Best Practices
+5 Live Chat Best Practices for Customer Service

 1. Manage expectations.

 When setting up your live chat on your website, mobile app, or other channels, make sure that any hours when chat is not available are clearly stated (ideally live chat should be available 24/7, but you may need to limit hours as you’re getting started).
 Automated chatbots are one way to ensure your live chat is always ready to engage and can respond outside of live agent chat windows.
 It’s also a good idea to present customers with some quick options for topics they can ask about, or provide content from your knowledgebase for more in-depth questions.